Local Dog Training Resources

 When possible, all family members should participate in the dog’s training.
 By learning to communicate humanely and effectively with their canine friend, they will develop bonds that will form the basis of the entire relationship.

 See Napa Humane Dog Training Program.

 When group classes are not appropriate for your pup, you may consider hiring a trainer.
 When researching dog trainers a recommendation from a friend, neighbor, veterinarian, boarding kennel, or groomer is a good place to start.
 You can also search online or check the Yellow Pages under “Pet Training.”
 Don’t assume that a trainer’s membership in a dog trainer association qualifies him/her as a suitable instructor: Not all associations’ membership criteria will meet your expectations.

 Also, because no government agency regulates or licenses trainers, it’s that much more important to investigate their qualifications.
 Find out how many years of experience they have, how they were educated, and what training methods they use.
 Ask prospective trainers for several references from clients who have used them.

-*Please note that Napa Humane is not affiliated with the Napa Valley Dog Training Club or the Association of Pet Dog Trainers and the organization’s inclusion here does not represent an endorsement.
+*Please note that Napa Humane is not affiliated with the Napa Valley Dog Training Club, Shake It Off or the Certification Council for Professional Dog Trainers® and the organization’s inclusion here does not represent an endorsement.